rodrigo3299/rodrigo3299/README.md

 I'm Rodrigo Farias, a Systems Information student at FIAP and a developer focused on Front-End and Full Stack development.

-Since 2021, I’ve been building projects involving React, TypeScript, Tailwind CSS and MongoDB, always focusing on creating modern and intuitive applications.
+Since 2021, I’ve been developing projects involving web development and technology solutions using React, TypeScript, Node.js and MongoDB.

-Currently, I’m working on personal and academic projects such as Guide Fitness and Fut Sniper, improving my skills in UI/UX, APIs and full stack development.
+My experience includes developing the Guide Fitness technical final project (TCC), participating in the Next FIAP event focused on RoboCup projects, FIAP Challenge initiatives and currently working on the FIAP + Unimed CNU Challenge.

 ---